shintaro-iwasaki/bolt/README.md

       make 2>&1 | tee m.txt

   This step should succeed if there were no problems with the preceding step.
   Check file m.txt.
-If there were problems, do a "make clean" and then run make again with V=1.
+If there were problems, do a "make clean" and then run make again with V=1 and VERBOSE=1.

     make V=1 VERBOSE=1 |& tee m.txt       (for csh and tcsh)

     OR

     make V=1 VERBOSE=1 2>&1 | tee m.txt   (for bash and sh)

   Then go to step 3 below, for reporting the issue to the BOLT developers and other users.

 (f) Install BOLT: